Boomzi

 The Nokia X operates on a modified version of Android that has been highly skinned to resemble Windows Phone, although without as many aesthetically pleasing features.
 Those wiggle-y dots that represent progress that move across the screen?
 Nothing of the kind occurs, and the overall impression is a sluggish, simplistic experience.
 Nokia’s versions of the messaging, web browser and other standard Android apps are all present and correct in lieu of the originals.

-ALSO READ Best Remote Apps
+ALSO READ Best Comics Apps for Android

 The primary OS is Android 4.1.2 (Jelly Bean), which does not have many optimizations introduced in KitKat that significantly boost Android’s performance on underpowered hardware.
 It’s a pity because we’re convinced a new operating system will dramatically improve the X series’ performance.